Francis of Assisi: Pilgrimage routes and the Year of St. Francis (2026)

+January 2026, so it initiated the celebration of the Year of St. Francis, proclaimed by Pope Leo XIV a week earlier to commemorate the 800th anniversary of Francis' death.
+Since spring, other local Ways of St. Francis have been created to encourage a change in the way we look at everyday matters, nature, and our hearts.
+In June 2026, Laudato Si' Movement encouraged its leaders (Laudato Si' Animators) to promote ecological spirituality by means of creating similar local Ways of St. Francis in other locations.

 Outside Catholicism

 Anglicanism

 One of the results of the Oxford Movement in the Anglican Church during the 19th century was the re-establishment of religious orders, including some of Franciscan inspiration.
-The principal Anglican communities in the Franciscan tradition are the Community of St. Francis (women, founded 1905), the Poor Clares of Reparation (P.C.R.), the Society of St. Francis (men, founded 1934) and the Community of St. Clare (women, enclosed).
+The principal Anglican communities in the Franciscan tradition are the Community of St. Francis (women, founded 1905), the Poor Clares of Reparation (PCR), the Society of St. Francis (men, founded 1934) and the Community of St. Clare (women, enclosed).

 A U.S.-founded order within the Anglican world communion is the Seattle-founded order of Clares in Seattle (Diocese of Olympia), The Little Sisters of St. Clare.

 The Anglican church retained the Catholic tradition of blessing animals on or near Francis' feast day of 4 October, and more recently Lutheran and other Protestant churches have adopted the practice.

 Protestantism

-Several Protestant groups have emerged since the 19th century that strive to adhere to the teachings of St. Francis.
+Several Protestant groups have emerged since the 19th century that strive to adhere to the teachings of Francis.

 There are also some small Franciscan communities within European Protestantism and the Old Catholic Church.
 There are some Franciscan orders in Lutheran Churches, including the Order of Lutheran Franciscans, the Evangelical Sisterhood of Mary and the Evangelische Kanaan Franziskus-Bruderschaft (Kanaan Franciscan Brothers).